Donald Trump’s achievement: getting through his first year as President

 Though talk of impeachment is still there, with the Republican Party in Congress now finally closing ranks behind him its prospect, even if the Democrats win control of Congress in the autumn, is starting to melt away.

-In order to understand how this happened the reasons for Donald Trump’s problems in his first year as President need to be explained.
+In order to understand how this has happened the reasons for Donald Trump’s problems in his first year as President must first be explained.

 Donald Trump won the Presidency as an outsider running against the US’s political class.
 He did so by highlighting the growing problems of ever larger numbers of Americans and the growing disconnect between them and the political class, which has increasingly turned its back on them.